universal-ctags/citre/docs/user-manual/use-global-backend.md

 $ mkdir -p ~/.cache/gtags/
 ```

-This may not work on Windows, see `citre-gtags-args`.
+This may not work on Windows, see the docstring of `citre-gtags-args`.

 If you want to use the Pygments plugin parser, you need the following config: